Mesbah-Himel/dental-care/README.md

-# Click watch the project in live.
+# Click to watch the project in live.

 ***